 If l2rMeshSelection is TRUE, the mesh selection is handled by the L2R sublayer.
-When a device wishes to join a mesh, the next higher layer invokes the L2RLME-JOIN-MESH.request primitive to request the L2R sublayer to join a mesh with the ServiceID and the MeshRootAddress indicated in the primitive.
+When a device wishes to join a mesh, the next higher layer invokes the L2RLME-JOIN-MESH.request primitive to request the L2R sublayer to join a mesh with the MeshID and the MeshRootAddress indicated in the primitive.
 The MeshRootAddress is set to the broadcast address if the address of the desired mesh root is unknown by the higher layers.
 Upon reception of this primitive, the L2R sublayer initiates an enhanced active scan and broadcasts an EBR with a TC IE with an empty Content field.
 The TC IE is defined in 6.1.2.
 When an L2R router receives the TC IE, it immediately replies with an EB containing a TC IE then resumes its regular periodic TC IE transmissions.
-When the joining device receives the response TC IE, it computes its own depth and PQM as described in 5.2.1 and creates (regardless of the condition to record the parameters indicated in Table 1) or updates an MT entry related to the L2R mesh advertised in the TC IE. The device also creates (regardless of the condition to record the element indicated in Table 6) or updates a global NT entry for the neighbor transmitting the TC IE. If the device receives multiple TC IEs from different meshes within the same PAN, and if these TC IE are not encrypted or are encrypted but can be decrypted, the device creates as many MTs as meshes.
-At the end of the scan, the L2R sublayer selects the mesh with the appropriate service providing the best PQM.
+When the joining device receives the response TC IE, it computes its own depth and PQM as described in 5.2.1 and creates (regardless of the condition to record the parameters indicated in Table 1) or updates an MT entry related to the L2R mesh advertised in the TC IE. The device also creates (regardless of the condition to record the element indicated in Table 6) or updates a global NT entry for the neighbor transmitting the TC IE. If the device receives multiple TC IEs from different meshes within the same PAN, and if these TC IEs are not encrypted or are encrypted but can be decrypted, the device creates as many MTs as meshes.
+At the end of the scan, the L2R sublayer selects a mesh with the appropriate meshID providing the best PQM.
 If multiple meshes with different PQMs are available, the algorithm to select the L2R mesh is out of the scope of this document.
 The L2R sublayer adds a new L2R mesh descriptor to l2rMeshDescriptorList for the L2R mesh the device is joining.
 The attributes of the new L2R mesh descriptor are set to default values.
-At the end of the procedure to join the L2R mesh, the next higher layer may set different values to the attributes of the new mesh descriptor, with the exception of meshAddressMode and MeshRootAddress.
+At the end of the procedure to join the L2R mesh, the next higher layer may set different values to the attributes of the new mesh descriptor, with the exception of meshID, meshAddressMode and MeshRootAddress.
 The device is allowed to join an L2R mesh if its depth does not exceed the value in the L2R Max Depth field of the TC IE. The device deletes unnecessary MTs, MT entries or MT entry elements and global NT entries or elements according to the condition to record each element as described in 5.2.1.
 The device then transmits its own TC IE. The L2R sublayer sends an L2RLME-JOIN-MESH.confirm primitive with a SUCCESS Status to the next higher layer.
 This procedure is illustrated in Figure 7.

-If no TC IE is received during the scan or if no mesh satisfies the requirements, the L2R sublayer may reattempt to trigger an enhanced active scan to find the desired L2R mesh up to l2rMaxScanRetry times.
+If no TC IE is received during the scan or if no mesh satisfies the requirements set by the L2RLME-JOIN-MESH.request primitve, the L2R sublayer may reattempt to trigger an enhanced active scan to find the desired L2R mesh up to l2rMaxScanRetry times.
 The L2RLME-JOIN-MESH.request and L2RLME-JOIN-MESH.confirm primitives are described in 7.1.1.8 and 7.1.1.9 respectively.

-After joining an L2R mesh, if the MeshRootAddress indicated in the L2RLME-JOIN-MESH.request primitive was 0xffff or 0xffffffffffffffff, and if a device receives a TC IE that is not encrypted or that is encrypted but can be decrypted from another L2R mesh, with the same service provided and with a better PQM, the L2R sublayer may optionally disconnect from the current L2R mesh and join the new one.
+After joining an L2R mesh, if the MeshRootAddress indicated in the L2RLME-JOIN-MESH.request primitive was 0xffff or 0xffffffffffffffff, and if a device receives a TC IE that is not encrypted or that is encrypted but can be decrypted from another L2R mesh, with the same meshID and with a better PQM, the L2R sublayer may optionally disconnect from the current L2R mesh and join the new one.